haibane-tenshi/haibane-tenshi.github.io/content/rust_contexts.md

 and suggest you explicitly move context into closure instead.

 But what about *contextual closures*?
-Surely there is some madman out there already contemplating a use for them.
+Surely, there is some madman out there already contemplating a use for them.
 Unfortunately it implies we are able to construct a closure generic over `Cx` type, but we will need to figure out how to make generic closures first.
 I haven't seen any RFC on the subject, but it may be in the works somewhere.